SuchLuukie/Artificial-Life-Simulation/README.md

 These components are able to change based on genetics

 The gene contains what components it uses and where the components are placed

+# Genes
+The way the positions are stored in the genes will be as follows First the letters of the specific components, then the direction of where it's placed Then in that direction it will be placed like a cone

+Example: Cn1
+Translation: Consumer north position 1